Online Faculty Leaders

 Associate Chief Nursing Administrator

-Dr. Urban joined SNHU in June of 2018 as the Associate Chief Nursing Administrator.
-She is an experienced higher education leader, educator, adult nurse practitioner, and researcher.
-Dr. Urban has worked in higher education for 24 years while maintaining a clinical practice presence.
-Her professional work experiences include the development of new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.
+Dr. Urban joined SNHU in June of 2018 as associate chief nursing administrator.
+Within this role, she helps develop academic-business partnerships and supports program marketing and student recruitment efforts.
+She has worked in higher education for over 30 years while maintaining a clinical practice presence.
+In her current role, she has developed new nursing and allied health programs using a variety of platforms to meet current practice and accreditation requirements.